wildhemp/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used the udacity provided data, and recorded data from track 2 as well.
-For recovery the model was using the left and right images as well as horizontal translations (only necessary for the challange track).
+For recovery the model was using the left and right images as well as horizontal translations (only necessary for the challenge track).

 For details about how I created the training data, see the next section.